pingcap/docs-cn/reference/sql/statements/admin.md

 ADMIN SHOW DDL JOB QUERIES job_id [, job_id] ...;
 ```

+You can only searches the running DDL job corresponding to `job_id` and the last ten results in the DDL history job queue.

-To cancel the running DDL job corresponding to `job_id`, use `ADMIN CANCEL DDL JOBS`.
-Executing this statement returns the message that indicates whether the job has been cancelled.
+To cancel the currently running DDL jobs and return whether the corresponding jobs are successfully cancelled, use `ADMIN CANCEL DDL JOBS`:

 {{< copyable "sql" >}}